-He died on August 5, 1944 at Auschwitz according to the Weiterswiller public records and the Journal Officiel n° 115 of May 19, 1998.
+Jacqueline died on August 5, 1944 at Auschwitz according to the Quatzenheim public records and the Journal Officiel n° 98 of April 26, 1995.

-“Died in deportation” according to the decree of the State Secretariat for War Veterans dated February 24, 1998, published in the Journal Officiel n° 115 of May 19, 1998.
+“Died in deportation” according the decree of the War Veterans Ministry dated March 13, 1995, and published in the Journal Officiel n° 98 of April 26, 1995.

 – Archives of the Allier Department 1864 W 1, 756 W 1, 996 W 123.02, 996 W 778 W 112,